ece-student/Team-16/docs/lab1/lab1.md

    ![ServoAngles](/docs/images/ServoAngles.png)

-   * The potentiometer was used to vary the voltage supplied to the voltmeter to control the rotation speed and direction.
+   * The potentiometer provides a signal which controls the rotation speed and direction.

 ### Part 6: Assemble your robot
 ###### (Rohit)